newtonry/tumblr-to-medium/README.md

 ### Fetching existing posts
 Medium's import tool consumes links, so I needed to acquire the links for all my tumblr posts.
 Luckily they have a [basic api](https://www.tumblr.com/docs/en/api/v1).
 I used the XML format, which was easy enough to parse with python's `xml.etree.ElementTree`.
 A common 'issue' with APIs is the limit to the number of items returned per request.
-However, this is easy enough to solve by writing a script that hits the endpoint then paginates until there are no long any results.
+However, this is easy enough to solve by [writing a script](tumblr_read.py) that hits the endpoint then paginates until there are no long any results.

-(link to tumblr code)

 ### Importing into Medium
 Now I had the links.
 How was I going to import them?
 It would be a pain to manually copy and paste a link into the Medium UI 81 times.
 My solution, still somewhat manual, was to open a browser with as many params already filled in.
 I took the way out and just opened Chrome with `os.system`.
 Alternative solutions might have been trying to use something like a webdriver to automate the Medium flow.
 However, that seemed a bit out of scope and manually reviewing the imported posts had value since Medium's import process isn't perfect and sometimes has mistakes or misformatting.
-You can take a look at that logic here (link to medium code).
+You can take a look at that [logic here](medium_import.py).

 There were a few limations that I encountered during this part of the process:
 - The first was that you needed a XSRF token from Medium.
 However, this was easy enough to get by looking at the Network tab of the inspector.